 Individuals who use Xanax as a prescription and become addicted should consider inpatient treatment as the first step of Xanax addiction treatment.
 The main factor in choosing addiction treatment for Xanax should be the availability of dual-diagnosis treatment.
 Individuals who become addicted to their prescription are using the prescription to treat a medical condition.
 And indoor diagnosis treatment, clients can get support for both their substance use disorder and any anxiety or panic disorders related to their Xanax use.

 Residential Xanax addiction treatment at Findley recovery helps individuals with signs of Xanax addiction get clean and helps them address their anxiety, panic disorder, depression, or other mental health concerns.

-Findlay Recovery is a dual diagnosis addiction treatment center in Ohio.
-Our affordable drug and alcohol treatment group combines the best addiction treatment programs to support clients through every step of the detox and treatment process.
+Findlay Recovery is a dual-diagnosis addiction treatment center in Ohio.
+Our affordable drug and alcohol treatment group combine the best addiction treatment programs to support clients through every step of the detox and treatment process.
 We serve those ready to make a change, including men, women, LGBTQ individuals, and working professionals trying to maintain their workability while in treatment.
 Our brand new campus, located in Findlay, Ohio, allows us to address multiple areas of addiction treatment and concern from the community.